Introduction

 Phone and Identification

 Always bring your phone and your ID.
 Your phone can serve many purposes on a hike.
 If you have any network coverage and use an app like AllTrails to route you on a hike, you will not get lost.
-You can see your progress on the app as you hike.
+You can see your progress on the app as you hike and make you way back to your starting point.

 Your phone is your lifeline as well, should an emergency occur.
-You can call 911 to ask for help.
+Always communicate your hiking plans to a loved one or friend, and share your location on your phone with a loved one.
+Having your phone allows you to call 911 in many cases.
 Have you set up an emergency contact in your phone?
-First responders can use that number to contact your loved ones if something happens to you on a hike.
+First responders can use that number to contact your loved one if something happens to you on your hike.

 It is absolutely essential to bring your identification on a hike.
-If you have a medical condition, it would also be good to bring information about that.
+If you have a medical condition, it would also be good to bring that information.
+Store your ID somewhere safe like your phone case or a zippered pocket.

 Backpacks